rohitjha/TowerOfHanoi/README.md

 # TowerOfHanoi
-OpenGL simulation for the Tower of Hanoi problem
+OpenGL simulation of the solution to the Tower of Hanoi problem.